VU-PINK/Darkness-Unleashed/README.md

 ## Tutorial
 Download the files and add them to your Mods folder --> go to: Darkness Unleashed/ext/shared/settings --> choose desired Presets
---> add Darkness Unleashed to your ModList.txt --> Enjoy! <3
+--> add Darkness-Unleashed-live to your ModList.txt --> Enjoy! <3

 ## Info
 The true dark night mod and more!